Are you thinking of how to become a permanent resident in Canada (as a skilled immigrant)? This post is for you.

 - full-time at more than 1 job: 30 hours/week for 12 months at more than 1 job = 1 year full time (1,560 hours).

-Your work experience must also be a skill type 0, A, or B of the Canadian National Occupation Classification (NOC).
-If yours isn’t, it means it’s not a “skilled” job in Canada.
+Your work experience must also be a TEER 0, 1, 2, or 3 of the Canadian National Occupation Classification (NOC).
+If yours isn’t, it means it’s not a “skilled” job that is eligible for Express Entry in Canada.

 You can find your NOC Number and skill type here.